-The shield(1) command can be used to control and query NUMA node memory shielding.
-The run(1) command can be used to establish or change memory policies for a task at run time, and to view user page counts of the pages in each NUMA node for specified process(es) or thread(s). shmconfig(1) can be used for shared memory areas.
+The run (1) command can be used to establish or change memory policies for a task at run time, and to view user page counts of the pages in each NUMA node for specified process(es) or thread(s). shmconfig(1) can be used for shared memory areas.